Sam06002/WhisperFeed/README.md

 ## API Endpoints

-- `POST /api/auth/register` - Register a new user
+- `POST /api/auth/register` - Register a new user (username/password only)
 - `POST /api/auth/login` - Login user
-- `GET /api/posts` - Get all posts
+- `GET /api/posts` - Get all posts (with optional anonymity filters)
-- `POST /api/posts` - Create a new post
+- `POST /api/posts` - Create a new post (with anonymity options)
 - `PUT /api/posts/:id` - Update a post
 - `DELETE /api/posts/:id` - Delete a post
+- `POST /api/posts/:id/like` - Like a post anonymously
+- `POST /api/posts/:id/comment` - Comment on a post anonymously

 ## Contributing